sebastienrousseau/shokunin/examples/example.com/contents/features.md

 keywords: "Sample, Rust, static site generator, ssg, dynamic websites, HTML themes, templates, Markdown, YAML, JSON, TOML" ## The keywords of the site. (comma separated, max 10 keywords)
 hreflang: "en-us" ## The hreflang of the site. (default: en-gb)
 language: "en-US" ## The language of the site. (default: en-GB)
-layout: "index" ## The layout of the site.
+layout: "page" ## The layout of the site.
 locale: "en_US" ## The locale of the site.
 logo_alt: "Logo for the Kaishi" ## The logo alt of the site.
 logo_height: "33" ## The logo height of the site.